openannotation/annotator/doc/storage/http.rst

 This plugin adds no additional UI to the Annotator but will display error notifications if a request to the store fails.

+.. warning:: OUT OF DATE DOCUMENTATION

+   The paragraphs that follow contain out-of-date documentation that we haven't yet got round to updating.

 Usage
 -----